Best Travel Insurance for Frequent Travelers

 Some credit card providers include travel insurance for free.
 You may also benefit from rental car insurance with your credit card, but you must read the fine print.

 A lot of travel medical insurance might have some coverage for these things.
 So if you’re getting travel medical coverage, might as well look for bundles.
-We’ll look at some of the best travel insurance companies later on.
+I’ll mention some of the best travel insurance companies later on.

 However, going for travel insurance plans out of your own pocket is often a bad idea.
 There are many things that you most likely will never use, like a missed connection, for example.
 I’ve taken over 600 flights in my life, and I think I only had a problem with a missed connection once or twice.